ToniWonKanobi/theoveranalyzed.net/posts/2015/1/5/facebook-is-the-new-aol.md

 Nilay Patel, for [The Verge][theverge]:
 >Just think about it for a minute.
 Of course Facebook is the new AOL.

-Let us be honest, the title of Nilay Patel's latest op-ed for The Verge has a pretty catchy headline.
+Honestly, the title of Nilay Patel's latest op-ed for The Verge *does* have a pretty catchy headline.
 And while it is, indeed, both fun and trendy to paint [Facebook as the social network of our mothers][mom], the point is well made: from the nerdy corner of the internet where sites like The Verge and Gizmodo thrive, Facebook truly does seem to be losing its prowess amongst tweens and 20-somethings.

 It wasn't always that way.
 In 2006, I was a sophomore in [college][puc] when my [friend][twitter] recommended I [drop Myspace like it was hot][wikipedia] in lieu of Facebook.
 What?
 Eschew the beautify-my-homepage-for-dummies [HTML editors][pimp-my-profile] for Facebook's bland setup?
 Yeah right.